YU000jp/logseq-plugin-quickly-para-method/readme.md

 # Logseq Plugin: *Quickly PARA Method* ⚓

-- Provide a workflow that helps organize pages, which tend to be large, using the PARA method.
+- Provide a workflow that helps organize graph, which tend to be large, using the PARA method.
 - **Mark as a page tag** to classify it into Projects, Areas of responsibility, Resources, and Archives pages.

 > [!WARNING]